-It takes something special to get us out the door and into a theater.
+It takes a special film to get my husband and I out the door and into a theater.

 The story behind the movie caught my attention a year and a half ago.
 I began writing a story set in 1943, fairly confident that I knew World War 2 well enough that I would be able to flesh it out with just a little research.

 Surprise!
 A 6 year war involving most of the world was a bit more complex than I remembered from highschool history.
 In particular, mentions of ‘the bracing defeat at Dunkirk’ kept appearing in my searches.

 Dunkirk?
 What IS that- and what in the world do they mean by a bracing defeat?

 I looked it up.
 I realized that if I didn’t know about this event, I knew nothing about the era I was trying to understand.
 The real research began…

 For those of you who, like me, don’t know the significance of Dunkirk, I’ll try to summarize.